 Hello Rank Squad!

-It’s time for the Champions League Takeaway – an immediate review of everything that went down in the Champions League this week as the first four teams booked their quarter-final slots.
+It’s time for the Champions League Takeaway – an immediate review of everything that went down in the Champions League this week as we had our first round of quarter final matches.
 Every matchweek, we’re going to be ranking the three key takeaways from each of the games played that week, and looking at the games through that Ranks FC lens, to give you a sense of everything that we learned from each game.